-The remaining columns of Table 3 examine how the impact of testing varies by the extent to which managers make exceptions.
+Next, Table 4 examines how the impact of testing varies by the extent to which managers make exceptions.
 Our main explanatory variable is the interaction between the introduction of testing and a post-testing exception rate.

-In Columns 3 and 4, we continue to use pool-level exception rates.
+In Columns 1 and 2, we continue to use pool-level exception rates.
 The coefficient on the main effect of testing represents the impact of testing at the mean exception rate (since the exception rate has been standardized).
-Including the full set of controls (Column 4), we find that locations with the mean exception rate experience a 0.22 log point increase in duration as a result of the implementation of testing, but that this effect is offset by a quarter (0.05) for each standard deviation increase in the exception rate, significant at the 1% level.
+Including the full set of controls (Column 2), we find that locations with the mean exception rate experience a 0.22 log point increase in duration as a result of the implementation of testing, but that this effect is offset by a quarter (0.05) for each standard deviation increase in the exception rate, significant at the 1% level.31